digital-asset/daml/docs/source/daml/daml-studio.rst

 .. figure:: daml-studio/images/daml_studio_script_table_detailed.png
    :scale: 70%
    :align: center
+   :The table as described above, with the associated script in the left panel.
+"Show archived" and "Show detailed disclosure" are now selected.

 If you want to see the detailed transaction graph you can click on the ``Show transaction view`` button.
 The transaction graph